AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 You can map the keyboard hihat and bass pedal keys to any device you want with third party tools below.

+If your pedals have software configuration for functionality please try its different modes with gameplay like single press or long press.
+We recommend single press.
+Please contact for more help.

-Remapping software
+Remapping software options:
+░Your pedal software
 ░reWASD joystick mapper
 ░JoyToKey

-░Keyboard keys to map
+░Keyboard keys to map:
 **Kick Hi-hat (K key)
 **Kick Bass (Space key)

-░Mouse buttons to map
+░Mouse buttons to map:
 **Kick Bass (Left click)
 **Kick Hi-hat (Right click)